CLI Commands

 --connection <string> | Use existing Dockflow connection string |

-dockflow setup autoConfigure a server without prompts (Linux only, must run on target host).
+dockflow setup --host <ip> --user <name> --password <pwd> --generate-keyConfigure a server without prompts (Linux only, must run on target host).
+Pass flags directly instead of using the interactive wizard.

 | Option | Description |